Still SaucyAfter All These Years

 Milo knew then what we still know now - don’t worry about everyone: be you, and be special to those who love you most - the rest will take care of itself.

 When “too much this and too much that” resolved into genuine “mmmmms” and “oh yeahs,” he stopped tinkering.
 The sauce was set.
 And it has not changed since.
 So, whose secret is our secret sauce?
 Really, it belongs to our customers.
 To thank them for what they gave to him, Milo always cut up extra patties and put an extra piece of meat on top of his saucy burgers.
 We don’t have a fancy name for it.
 We call it (cleverly) “The Little Something Extra.”
 Since 1946, it has served as a symbol of appreciation for our guests, and of respect for the hard work and extra effort of those who made their living in Birmingham’s steel industry.
 The passion of those early guests spread.
 The little burger shop couldn’t keep up.
 So, we did what we do.
 We listened to our guests again, and opened more shops.
-Today there are fifteen.
+Today there are eighteen.
 Maybe more soon!